pivotal-cf/docs-pks/network-profiles-edge.hbs.md

 ---
 title: Configure Edge Router Selection
-owner: TKGI

 ---

 This topic describes how to define network profiles for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) provisioned Kubernetes clusters on vSphere with NSX.

 ## <a id='multi-t0'></a> Edge Router Selection

 Using Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX, you can deploy Kubernetes clusters on dedicated Tier-0 routers, creating a multi-tenant environment for each Kubernetes cluster.
 As shown in the diagram below, with this configuration a shared Tier-0 router hosts the TKGI control plane and connects to each customer Tier-0 router using BGP.
 To support multi-tenancy, configure firewall rules and security settings in NSX Manager.

   <img src="images/nsxt/mt0/mt0-01.png" alt="Cluster Isolation Using Multiple T0 Routers">

 To deploy Kubernetes clusters on tenancy-based Tier-0 router(s), follow the steps below:

 1. For each Kubernetes tenant, create a dedicated Tier-0 router, and configure static routes, BGP, NAT and Edge Firewall security rules as required by each tenant.
 For instructions, see <a href="./nsxt-multi-t0.html">Isolating Tenants</a>.
 2. Define a network profile per tenant that references the Tier-0 router UUID provisioned for that tenant.
 For example, the following network profiles define two tenant Tier-0 routers with a NATed topology.